NicoleLookfongPortfolio/Udacity-Project-3---Data-Visualization/README.md

 ## Files

-- GoBike_Exploratory_Analysis.ipynb: Jupyter Notebook containing the initial exploratory data analysis, including summary statistics and visual exploration of the dataset.
+- `GoBike_Exploratory_Analysis.ipynb`: Jupyter Notebook containing the initial exploratory data analysis, including summary statistics and visual exploration of the dataset.
-- GoBike_Explanatory_Analysis.ipynb: Jupyter Notebook focused on presenting key insights through polished visualizations and answering specific questions about user behavior.
+- `GoBike_Explanatory_Analysis.ipynb`: Jupyter Notebook focused on presenting key insights through polished visualizations and answering specific questions about user behavior.
-- GoBike_Analysis_Presentation.pdf: A presentation summarizing the key findings and insights from the data analysis.
+- `GoBike_Analysis_Presentation.pdf`: A presentation summarizing the key findings and insights from the data analysis.

 ## How to Use